 The objects of attachment, aversion, and ignorance, friends, enemies, and strangers, my body, wealth and enjoyments, I offer these without any sense of loss.

-That’s what we were talking about this morning, of offering these without a sense of loss, “Oh, I don’t want to give up samsara,” “I don’t want to give up being really close to friends and avoiding people that I don’t like,” and so on.
+That’s what we were talking about this morning – offering these without a sense of loss, without a sense of “oh, I don’t want to give up samsara.
+I don’t want to give up being really close to friends or avoiding people that I don’t like,” and so on.